IBM/universal-connectors/docs/Guardium Insights/SaaS_1.0/UC_Configuration_GI.md

 5. **Configure Datasource Source for Guardium Insights:**
     - Follow the instructions in the readme file of the filter plug-in to configure the datasource source for effective communication with Guardium Insights.
 Pay attention to the configuration steps on the rsyslog side.
 Refer to the Syslog configuration section for specific details.
     - Copy the hostname in the Configuration Notes to configure the host in the rsyslog.conf file on your datasource.
+    - The configured port should be 443.
+Guardium Insights will map this to an internal port.

 6. **Configure mTLS:**
     - **Universal Connector to the Data Source Server:**